Qinisfighting/FEND-Capstone---Travel-App/README.md

 ## Overview

-The Capstone Project of Front End Web Developer Nanodegree Program from Udacity, aiming to create a web tool, with which user can enter the trip destination, the departing and returning date and personal notes, to create a travel plan with weather forecast, an image of the destination, information of the country and notes.
+Capstone Project of Front End Web Developer Nanodegree Program from Udacity, aiming to create a web tool, with which user can enter the trip destination, the departing and returning date and personal notes, to create a travel plan with weather forecast, an image of the destination, information of the country and notes.

 ## Extended functionalities: